-The staff took part in an emergency on-call arrangement with an out of hour's service in Chesterfield and patients were directed to the appropriate out of hours service.
+The had an emergency on-call arrangement with its patients.
+If this was not available patients were directed to the NHS 111 out of hour's service.

-The practice's information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The practice's answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.